Giymo11/TiniBot/README.md

 * secret.mal.user - Your MAL Username
 * secret.mal.password - the Password of the MAL user

+For the  `!radio` command a external dependency is needed:
+* install ffmpeg and make sure the bot has privileges to launch the ffmpeg process and open sockets
+* config.ffmpeg - The Path to the FFmpeg binary should be placed here

+For the `!youtube` command there are currently no dependencies needed.
+In the Future we might allow the use youtube-dl to acquire the direct media links from youtube.

 Create a new firebase app.
 Go to "Permissions" and add a Service Account.
 Make sure to give it the role "Project Editor".